johnmm/nltk-wiki/Porting-your-code-to-NLTK-3.0.md

 Removed modules, classes and functions:

-* `nltk.classify.svm` was removed.
-For classification based on support vector machines (SVMs) use `nltk.classify.scikitlearn` or [scikit-learn](http://scikit-learn.org) directly.
+* `classify.svm` was removed.
+For classification based on support vector machines (SVMs) use `classify.scikitlearn` or [scikit-learn](http://scikit-learn.org) directly.
 See https://github.com/nltk/nltk/issues/450.
-* `nltk.probability.GoodTuringProbDist` class was removed.
+* `probability.GoodTuringProbDist` class was removed.
 See https://github.com/nltk/nltk/issues/381.
 * `HiddenMarkovModelTaggerTransformI` and its subclasses are removed.
 See https://github.com/nltk/nltk/issues/374.
-* `nltk.classify.maxent` no longer support algorithms backed by `scipy.maxentropy`.
+* `classify.maxent` no longer support algorithms backed by `scipy.maxentropy`.
 See https://github.com/nltk/nltk/issues/321.
-* `nltk.misc.babelfish` was removed.
+* `misc.babelfish` was removed.
 See https://github.com/nltk/nltk/issues/265.
-* `nltk.sourcedstring` was removed.
+* `sourcedstring` was removed.
 See https://github.com/nltk/nltk/issues/322.
-* `nltk.yamltags` was removed.
+* `yamltags` was removed.
 JSON is now preferred instead.
 See https://github.com/nltk/nltk/issues/540
-* `nltk.mallet` was removed, including the `nltk.tag.crf` module.
+* `mallet` was removed, including the `tag.crf` module.
 See https://github.com/nltk/nltk/issues/104
-* `nltk.tag.simplify` was removed.
+* `tag.simplify` was removed.
 See https://github.com/nltk/nltk/issues/483
-* `nltk.model` was removed.
+* `model` was removed.
 See https://github.com/nltk/nltk/issues?labels=model
-* `nltk.corpus.reader.wordnet._lcs_by_depth` was removed.
+* `corpus.reader.wordnet._lcs_by_depth` was removed.
 See https://github.com/nltk/nltk/issues/422.

 Miscellaneous changes:

-* `nltk.probability.ConditionalProbDist.default_factory` now inherits from `dict` instead of `defaultdict`
+* `probability.ConditionalProbDist.default_factory` now inherits from `dict` instead of `defaultdict`
-* `nltk.probability.ConditionalProbDistI.default_factory` now inherits from `dict` instead of `defaultdict`
+* `probability.ConditionalProbDistI.default_factory` now inherits from `dict` instead of `defaultdict`
-* `nltk.probability.DictionaryConditionalProbDist.default_factory` now inherits from `dict` instead of `defaultdict`
+* `probability.DictionaryConditionalProbDist.default_factory` now inherits from `dict` instead of `defaultdict`

 More background on Python 3 and NLTK 3: